 On Common Ground starts from the premise that science and religious faith are not only compatible but mutually complementary.

-Through a series of four events, we want to provide the space to inform about aspects of modern science, including its applications, and discuss the relationship between science and religious belief.
-All are welcome – scientists, non-scientists, people of faith, atheists, or all of the above.
+Through a series of four events, we wanted to provide the space to inform about aspects of modern science, including its applications, and discuss the relationship between science and religious belief.
+All are welcome to participate in the ongoing conversation – scientists, non-scientists, people of faith, atheists, interested individuals, discussion groups, or all or none of the above.

 Our key questions are: